Trump: I don’t want to hurt Ireland but trade must be fair

 Mr Trump told reporters that he loved Ireland and had received a large share of the Irish-American vote before adding: “We don’t want to do anything to hurt Ireland but we do want fairness and he understands that.”

+“I think there’s room for those companies to grow in America and many of them, by the way, have already announced fairly significant manufacturing investments now (in the US).”

+On US companies operating in the country, Mr Martin said “Ireland has served them well” with a strong, educated workforce and access to the EU single market.

-He said that Apple had been “treated very badly”, referring to an EU court ordering the company to pay back taxes in Ireland.
+While Mr Trump said he was “not going to mess around” with Mr Martin given his fighting genetics, he added that Apple had been “treated very badly” by an EU court ruling that order the company to pay billions of euro in back taxes to Ireland.

-Mr Martin interjected to say “we fought with them” on the EU case.
+Mr Martin interjected to say that the Irish Government “fought with them” on the EU case.

 “It’s the European Union, isn’t it?
 The European Union is going after our companies,” Mr Trump said when asked if Apple should relocate from Dublin back to the US.